 Why Use Tea on Sunburns

-The tannins released from the black tea will reduce inflammation, and remove the heat and pain quite quickly.
-The tannins found in black tea soothes sunburned skin.
-The catechins in tea help to repair skin damage.
+The tannins released from the black tea will reduce inflammation and quickly remove heat and pain.
+The tannins in black tea soothe sunburned skin—the catechins in tea help repair skin damage.

 How to Treat a Sunburn Fast

 Immediately soak in a tea bath or apply tea compresses following a sunburn.
 Inexpensive black tea bags work perfectly fine for sunburn treatment.
 There's no reason to use your premium quality tea.

 - 6 Anti-Aging Beauty Products Infused with Tea

 - How To Make A Purifying Green Tea Face Mask And Its Benefits

 - How To Make The Best Matcha Breakfast Drink